 Make the best of your materials and bundle the same type of glassware together.

 Start Packing the Most Fragile Items

 Now that the heaviest glassware is out of the way, it is time to move on to the trickier part – moving to your collection of most delicate items.
-Shipping these items requires special care, so we’ve found some methods and handpicked some tips to help you with that.
+Shipping these items requires special care, so we’ve found some methods and handpicked relocation tips to help you with that.

 How to Pack the Most Fragile Glasses